-The effect of the determination will be that horses will be permitted to be exercised at Lot 124 Timely Hostess Mews, Mariginiup and dogs to be prohibited from being exercised at Lot 124 Timely Hostess Mews, Mariginiup;
+The effect of the determination will be that horses will be permitted to be exercised at Lot 124 Timely Hostess Mews, Mariginiup.

-- 2. NOTES: - a) Copies of the proposed determination may be inspected at the City's offices and will be made available on the City's website; - b) Submissions regarding the proposed determination may be made to the City within a period of not more than 21 days after the public notice is given; and - c) a copy of the proposed determination will be supplied to any person requesting it; and - 3.
+- 2. NOTES: - a) Copies of the proposed determination may be inspected at the City's offices and will be made available on the City's website; - b) Submissions regarding the proposed determination may be made to the City within a period of not more than 21 days after the public notice is given; and - c) A copy of the proposed determination will be supplied to any person requesting it; and - 3.
 NOTES that all submissions received will be presented to Council for consideration.